 The final vote in favor of Roe was 7-2, with five Republican-appointed Justices and two Democratic-appointed Justices in step.
 Justice Harry Blackmun, who wrote the Majority opinion for Roe v.
 Wade, was appointed as a conservative by Richard Nixon but eventually became one of the most liberal justices on the Court.

 ‘The Chief’, as the district attorney of Dallas Henry Wade was known, prosecuted Jack Ruby the shooter of Lee Harvey Oswald who assassinated President John F. Kennedy.

 Sarah Weddington was the young attorney who represented ‘Jane Roe’ before the Supreme Court.
 She enjoyed much professional success after Roe vs. Wade.
 Today, Sarah Weddington has ‘no regrets’ about her part in this case.

-As of last year, there have been approximately 57 million legally induced abortions in the U.S. since 1973—nearly the current population of California and Texas combined – but Weddington has no regrets.
+As of 2019, there have been approximately 61 million legally-induced abortions in the U.S. since 1973—nearly the current population of California and Texas combined – but Weddington has no regrets.
+See the abortion counter.

-Today, Norma McCorvey is dedicated to overturning the terrible decision of Roe vs. Wade.
-Oh, how the Lord desires to do miracles in our lives and ‘restore those years the locusts have eaten’ (Joel 2: 25-26)!
+The Lord desires to do miracles in our lives and ‘restore those years the locusts have eaten’ (Joel 2: 25-26).